 In California, child labor laws have exceptions for the entertainment industry regarding the employment of minors.

 The biggest exemption under state law is for young child actors.
-Minors as young as 15 days old can work as an actor.24
+Minors as young as 15 days old can work as actors.24

 However, all minors need to have a work permit to work in the entertainment industry.
 Those permits can only be issued by the Labor Commissioner at the California Division of Labor Standards Enforcement (DLSE), not by the school district.